 Further information can be found on the Emergency Care pages (external website) of the Data and Intelligence website.

-The weekly Emergency Department Activity and Waiting Times publication was also released on 4 August 2020 including new data for the week ending 26 July 2020.
-This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS Boards on the number of attendances and 4, 8, and 12 hour waits.
+The weekly Emergency Department Activity and Waiting Times publication (link to be added) was also released on 3 August 2021 including new data for the week ending Sunday 25 July 2021.
+This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS boards on the number of attendances and 4, 8, and 12 hour waits.